 Baker-Deakin Department of Lifestyle and Diabetes

 The Baker-Deakin Department of Lifestyle and Diabetes (Baker-Deakin DLD) is an exciting collaborative partnership between the Baker Heart and Diabetes Institute (the Baker Institute) and the Institute for Physical Activity and Nutrition, Deakin University.
-The virtual Department was established in February 2022 for an initial five-year term.
+The Department was established in February 2022 for an initial five-year term.

 The Baker-Deakin DLD builds on Deakin and Baker Institute’s long-standing history of collaborative public health research and shared health research goals.